jvns/mtlpytutorial/part4-dictionaries.md

     print band.values()
     print meaning.values()

+*Exercise*: Get the keys and values from your dictionary

 .keys() and .values() are called *methods* They let you get more information about a dictionary.

 Python has a really useful 'help' function, that lets you find out other things about a dictionary.

     help(meaning)

 Ignore all the things that begin with __ for now.

-This is really confusing.
-Can anyone guess what this might mean?
+(find a method that actually makes sense) Can anyone guess what this might mean?
 Okay, I want everyone to go through this and find one new method to use, and use it.

 documentation
 -------------

 A quick note about documentation:

 Who thought that help() page was easy to understand?
 Who found it confusing?
 Let people give some feedback.

 (go to browser, and google "python dictionaries")